Sources

 July 12: The Zvezda service module of the International Space Station reaches orbit.

-August: The first Progress cargo ship arrives to the ISS.
+August: The first Progress cargo ship arrives at ISS.

-August: The Shuttle crew (STS-106/2A.2b) delivers supplies, re-boosts and repairs the International Space Station.
+August: The Shuttle crew (Mission STS-106/2A.2b) delivers supplies, re-boosts and repairs the International Space Station.

-October: The Shuttle (STS-92/3A) delivers a Z-1 truss, a set of gyrodines and the PMA-3 docking port to the ISS.
+October: The Shuttle (Mission STS-92/3A) delivers a Z-1 truss, a set of gyrodines and the PMA-3 docking port to the ISS.

 Oct.
-31: The first resident crew of the International Space Station blasts off onboard the Soyuz TM-31 spacecraft.
+31: The first resident crew of the International Space Station lifts off aboard Soyuz TM-31.

-December: Shuttle (STS-97/4A) delivers a set of solar panels (PV Module P6) to the ISS.
+December: Shuttle mission STS-97/4A delivers a set of solar panels (PV Module P6) to the ISS.

 A billionaire Jeff Bezos founds the Blue Origin company aiming to build a New Shepard vertical takeoff and landing spacecraft, capable of reaching the upper atmosphere.